 - I/O metrics are not fully available on some systems, including Cray systems. - CPU instruction metrics are only available on x86_64 systems. - Thread activity is not sampled whilst a process is inside an MPI call with a duration spanning multiple samples. - Xeon Phi systems using many MPI ranks per card should set ALLINEA_REDUCE_MEMORY-USAGE=1. - Version 14.9 or later of the PGI compilers is required to compile the Arm Performance Reports MPI wrappers as a static library. - MPICH 3.0.3 and 3.0.4 do not work with MAP, DDT or Performance Reports due to a defect in MPICH 3.0.3/4.
-MPICH 3.1 addressed this and is fully supported. - Open MPI 2.1.x does not work with Arm Performance Reports due to a bug in the Open MPI debug interface. - On Cray X-series systems only native SLURM is supported, hybrid mode is not supported. - Performance Reports may fail to finalize a profiling session if the cores are oversubscribed on AArch64 architectures.
+MPICH 3.1 addressed this and is fully supported. - Open MPI 2.1.3 works with Arm Performance Reports.
+Previous versions of Open MPI 2.1.x do not work due to a bug in the Open MPI debug interface. - On Cray X-series systems only native SLURM is supported, hybrid mode is not supported. - Performance Reports may fail to finalize a profiling session if the cores are oversubscribed on AArch64 architectures.
 For example when attempting to profile a 64 process MPI program on a machine with only 8 cores.
 This will appear as a hang after finishing a profile.